v-cakoll/docs.pl-pl/docs/framework/unmanaged-api/debugging/icordebugvariablehome-getslotindex-method.md

 #### <a name="parameters"></a>Parametry
  `pSlotIndex`
- [out] Wskaźnik do indeksu w gnieździe zmiennej lokalnej.
+ [out] Wskaźnik do gniazda indeksu do zmiennej lokalnej.

 ## <a name="return-value"></a>Wartość zwracana
  Metoda zwraca następujące wartości.